Jvictor97/Avaliacao-Tinnova/5 - Cadastro de Veículos/backend/README.md

 The API documentation was created using Postman Documenter and can be viewed through [this link](https://documenter.getpostman.com/view/5168906/TVCiUms9)

+## Dependencies

+To install the project dependencies use the command `yarn install` in the project directory.

 ## Running the API

 With the repo cloned into a local folder, go to the repo root directory and use the following commands to run it: